rachelriv/cmsi386/homework4/README.md

 5) If I was a compiler, I would feel really worried about getting stuck into some kind of an infinite loop while typechecking the expression.
 I'd feel less worried if I could detect cycles in the type dependency graph.

 7) The stack may have been cleared upon starting the application.
-Thus, every time foo() is called the new activation record ends up exactly where the old one was.
 In addition, many languages, like C, also initialize arithmetic types to positive/unsigned zero if they are not assigned to a value.
 (See <a href="http://c0x.coding-guidelines.com/6.7.8.html">C coding guidelines</a> and <a href="https://stackoverflow.com/questions/1597405/what-happens-to-a-declared-uninitialized-variable-in-c-does-it-have-a-value">this stackoverflow post</a>).
-This behavior is nondeterministic though since on other systems the stack may have not been initialized or cleared.
-Therefore, you cannot count on any specific behavior to be consistent.
+Thus, the first time `foo()` is called, `i` could have been initialized to 0.
+Furthermore, every subsequent time `foo()` is called the new activation record ends up exactly where the old one was.
+This could explain why on many systems the program will display repeatable behavior, printing 0 1 2 3 4 5 6 7 8 9.
+This behavior is nondeterministic though since on other systems the stack may not clear the stack.
+Therefore, you cannot count on any specific behavior to be consistent on different systems.

 8) Shallow binding just traverses up until it finds the nearest variable that corresponds to the name.
 With shallow binding, the following happens in the main part of the script: